Configure player

 For the purposes of the MIDI API, we don't really concern ourselves with things that connect to MIDI interfaces, like traditional MIDI devices, drum machines, keyboards, samplers, things that have traditional MIDI cables on them.
 So when I talk about a MIDI device in the API, I'm talking about one of these things that connects directly to the computer and is controlled by a driver on the computer.
 So when I talk about an external MIDI device, that's a traditional MIDI device with a five pin connector on it.

-So an entity, and this is a term borrowed from the USB MIDI class spec, an entity is really just one subcomponent of a device.
-So some examples of that would be, for instance, an 8-in, 8-out multiport interface like eMagix Uniter 8 could be seen as having eight entities, each with one source endpoint and one destination endpoint.
-Another example would be a hypothetical device that had a pair of MIDI ports in it and it had a general MIDI synth in it.
-And conceptually, those are two distinct entities and your software might want to present them as such.
+So an entity, and this is a term borrowed from the USB MIDI class spec, an entity is really just one sub-component of a device.
+So some examples of that would be, for instance, an eight-in, eight-out multiport interface like eMagix Uniter 8 could be seen as having eight entities, each with one source endpoint and one destination endpoint.
+Another example would be a hypothetical device that had a pair of MIDI ports in it, and it had a general MIDI synth in it.
+And conceptually, those are two distinct entities, and your software might want to present them as such.

 So the next level in the hierarchy above the entity is the device, which is something that you would represent by an icon if you were going to try to draw a graphical view of what's there.
 Devices are created and controlled by drivers and they contain the entity objects.